-Assessment of attainment levels within the PSHCE programme can be difficult.
+Assessment of attainment levels within the programme can be difficult.

 However a range of methods, including class learning journals, have been produced to record pupils' responses and development within each area, over each half term.
 Photographs and pupil statements will reinforce these where possible.
-As part of the child's annual report the activities covered and progress made in PSHCE is reported to parents.
-The academy uses milestones to assess progress in this area focused on the development of key skills in PSHCE.
-MAPP is used to assess children on the informal pathway.
-EYFS sue Development Matters (see assessment, recording and reporting policy)
+As part of the child's annual report the activities covered, and progress made is reported to parents.
+The academy uses milestones to assess progress in this area focused on the development of key skills in PSHERE.
+MAPP is used to assess children in EYFS and on the informal pathway with specific outcomes related to personal development.
+MAPP is also used to track pupils in personal development if this is identified as a specific area of need for an individual pupil on any pathway.